 If you are proactive with your child’s oral health by helping them learn how to brush and floss and make better food choices, you are on the right track.
-But if you’re taking all the right steps and your child still gets cavities, you should talk to your child’s dentist in Madera, CA about protective sealants and supplemental fluoride.
+But if you’re taking all the right steps and your child still gets cavities, you should talk to your Madera dentist about protective dental sealants and supplemental fluoride applications.

-Here’s a quick rundown of what each of these preventive dental treatments in Madera, CA involves and how they benefit your child’s ongoing oral health.
+Here’s a quick rundown of what each of these preventive dental treatments involves and how they benefit your child’s ongoing oral health.

 Topical Fluoride Applications